-In the unlikely and unfortunate event that your prints arrive damaged, please contact us immediately.
-We will kindly ask that you send us a few photos of the damage and we will promptly dispatch a replacement.
+In the unlikely and unfortunate event that your prints arrive damaged, please contact us immediately and we will promptly send a replacement.
+We will also kindly ask that you send us a few photos of the damage if possible so we can submit a postal claim.

 Is satisfaction guaranteed?

 Absolutely.
-If you are not satisfied, all we ask is that you contact us within 30 days of purchase to arrange for a full refund.
+If you are not satisfied, contact us within 30 days of purchase to arrange for a full refund or replacement.

 All prints, regardless of production method, will eventually show signs of fading and hue shifts over time.
 We strongly recommend that you display or store your prints in the same way any museum would — away from direct sunlight and under glass or acrylic treated with a UV-protectant coating.
 This will ensure that your prints look their best for years, decades, and beyond.